gitlabhq/gitlabhq/doc/topics/application_development_platform/index.md

 ## Overview

-The GitLab Application Development Platform aims to reduce and even eliminate the time it takes for an Operations team to provide a full environment for software developers, comprised of the following high-level elements:
+The GitLab Application Development Platform aims to reduce and even eliminate the time it takes for an Operations team to provide a full environment for software developers.
+It comprises the following high-level elements:

 1. Compute
-1. Build, test, deploy a wide range of applications
+1. Build, test, and deploy a wide range of applications
 1. Security
 1. Observability